Command Line usability basics: Redirection

-Examples of redirects in use:
+Examples of Command Line Redirects in Use

 If you wanted to create a text file with data from the ps command, but controlled only for Dashboard related processes running, this is what you would type at the command line: